torvalds/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	task policy, if any, else System Default Policy.

 	The shared policy infrastructure supports different policies on subset ranges of the shared object.
-However, Linux still splits the VMA of the task that installs the policy for each range of distinct policy.
+However, GNU/Linux still splits the VMA of the task that installs the policy for each range of distinct policy.
 	Thus, different tasks that attach to a shared memory segment can have different VMA configurations mapping that one shared object.
 This